CrazyBoy49z/modx-database-converter/README.md

 ```

 ## Run
+The first variable passed sets the charset.
+The second variable passed sets the collation.
 Once you're ready, run the script by typing the following:
 ```
 /bin/bash upgrade.sh utf8mb4 utf8mb4_general_ci
 ```
-The first variable passed sets the charset.
-The second variable passed sets the collation.
+In this example, this would set the charset of your database to `utf8mb4` and the collation to `utf8mb4_general_ci`.

 ## utf8mb4
-If you are trying to convert your database to `utf8mb4`, you might receive an error message on 10% of your tables.
+If you are trying to convert your database to `utf8mb4`, you might receive an error message on about 10% of your tables.
+For example:

 ```
 Changing charset in modx_content_type